 1. Better deal with external factors that cannot be controlled

 This is the most important benefit of self-awareness.

-Yes, it might not always be easy, but this is the biggest benefit to self-awareness.
+This might not always be easy, but it’s the biggest benefit of self-awareness.

 A higher level of self-awareness enables us to better predict how certain future situations will influence our state of mind.

-That way, we can better steer our life in the best direction possible.
+That way, we can steer our lives in the best direction possible.

-Being aware of how certain external factors have a negative impact on our lives allows us to better avoid these situations in the future.
-Knowing this enables us to rationally decide whether or not to binge-watch a series or to become angry at someone.
+Being aware of how certain external factors have a negative impact on our lives allows us to avoid these situations in the future.
+Knowing this enables us to rationally decide whether or not binge-watching a TV show is good for our long-term happiness.

 With self-awareness comes better knowledge about how certain types of people might react to certain events.

 For example, think about a close friend or a sibling of yours.
 If you know how you would react to an external factor, then it’s much easier to understand what goes on in the mind of this other person.

 This way, you can help both yourself and your friend or sibling by stepping away from your irrational emotions.